Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Abstract

 \section{Abstract}

-We introduce and study zeta functions enumerating subalgebras or ideals of rings over finite field $\Fp$.
-We demonstrate a method that explicitly computes zeta functions of Lie $\Fp$-algebras, and apply this method to provide explicit formulas for various interesting examples, including those Lie rings whose original zeta functions over $\Zp$ are not available yet.
-We also investigate what can be deduced from these finite Dirichlet polynomials approximating the zeta functions.
+We study zeta functions enumerating subalgebras or ideals of Lie algebras over finite field of prime order $\mathbb{F}_p$.
+We first develop a general blueprint method for computing zeta functions of $\mathbb{F}_p$-Lie algebras, and demonstrate its practical applications in detail to obtain explicit formulas for various interesting new examples that are not covered in any known literature yet.
+For nilpotent cases this also provides zeta functions counting subgroups and normal subgroups of finite $p$-groups of exponent $p$ for almost all primes via the Lazard correspondence.
+We investigate their connections to the study of finite $p$-groups, and discuss what can be deduced from these finite Dirichlet polynomials.